Introduction

 every assessment instrument must be:

-1. Valid (does what it is
+1. Valid (does what it is supposed to do) and

-much the same way in the hands of different people).
+the hands of different people).

-2. Based on scientific
+2. Based

-research.
-For example, the sequence
+on scientific research.
+For example,

-word) in a core program must be based on solid scientific research that
+the new word) in a core program must be based on solid scientific research that

 says this is an effective sequence.

-3. Field tested to ensure
+3. Field

-that it is valid and reliable and effective before it is used.
+tested to ensure that it is valid and reliable and effective before it is used.

 Teachers